huggingface/blog/tool_calling.md

 ## Conclusion

-You can now call some tools with Hugging Face models in the different frameworks.
+Now that you can now call some tools with Hugging Face models in the different frameworks, we strongly encourage you to deploy ( and possibly fine tune ) your own models in an Inference Endpoint and experiment with this new feature.
+We are convinced that the capacity of small LLMs to call some tools will be very beneficial to the community.
 We can’t wait to see what use cases you will power with open LLMs and tools !